Ernest R. Graham (politician)

 Ernest R. "Cap" Graham (1886–March 14, 1964) was an American politician active in Florida, having served as a member of the Florida Senate from 1937 to 1944, when he unsuccessfully ran for the Democratic nomination for Governor of Florida.
-As a state senator, he would help to successfully repeal Florida's poll tax in 1937.
+As a state senator, he would help in a successful attempt to repeal Florida's poll tax in 1937.

 Early life and career

 Graham was born in Croswell, Michigan, and received his education at the Michigan State College.
 He moved to Florida after World War I. Prior to this he had been an engineer in gold mines in South Dakota and had served for 10 months with the US Army during World War I. He was sent to Florida by the Pennsylvania Sugar Company to drain part of the Everglades with the intention of doing sugarcane cultivation.

 Graham's employer left Florida towards the end of 1931, and he received 7,000 acre of sugarcane fields outside Miami as severance pay.
 After this, he became active in the dairy industry and later with breeding cattle as well.
 The dairy farm became one of the largest in Florida.